Banaroo

-Banaroo was a German pop group active from 2005-2008 and then 2013 with a new line up.
+Banaroo was a German pop group active from 2005 to 2008 and then 2013 with a new line up.
 They had several successful singles in countries including Germany, Austria and Switzerland.

 The first line-up consisted of Robbert "Bobby" Dessauvagie, Vittorio "Vito" Magro, Stefanie "Steffy" Dreyer and Kathrin "Cat" Geißler and were active from 2005 until they disbanded in 2008.
 In 2013, the group was relaunched with new members Doro Farkas, Laura Luppino, Alvin Philipps and Daniel Langer.
 The second line-up disbanded on November 6, 2013.